The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 The Cup Runneth Over

 Even if capital markets force a rationalization of North American supply, the world is still in the early innings of an unconventional resource revolution.
-Efforts to curtail excess supply regionally could be a quashed by international supply growth.
+Efforts to curtail excess supply regionally could be quashed by international supply growth.
 Thus, the market themes currently at play in North America could be seen as a microcosm for global hydrocarbon production potential.
 Just as the Western Canadian supply glut stands poised to spill over into the U.S. markets, the North American supply glut may grow into a global phenomenon.

-Although the exact conditions which led to a nascent shale boom in North America may not be present elsewhere, the question of a looming global unconventional tight oil and gas revolution is not a matter of if, but simply a matter of when.
+Although the exact conditions which led to a nascent shale boom in North America may not be present elsewhere, the question of a looming global unconventional tight oil and gas revolution is not a matter of if but simply a matter of when.

 The discontinuous nature of tight oil and gas has historically favored smaller and nimbler (albeit well capitalized) wildcatter producers who were able to identify high graded acreage typically foregone by larger players and, if necessary, fail.
 Where these conditions are lacking provides a reasonable narrative as to why majors were late to the shale game, and why national oil companies may also prove to be unsuited to unconventional exploration and production.